foreverphoenix/the-phoenix-flavour/README.md

 # Future Plans

 My primary concern is the main guide - The Phoenix Flavour for Skyrim SE.
-The guide is being updated regularly with new mods and improvements.
+It is being updated regularly with new mods and improvements.

 I also work on a Beginner's Guide (SkyPlus) that I would like to continually expand.
 I am planning to add a "DIY Kit" section in the future which is supposed to provide resources for the building of a custom setup.
 While it cannot contain any specifics, there are still many general rules and tips to give about the creation of a setup.
 Because this is fairly complex, I've had it on the backburner for a long, long time.

+For the Wabbajack guys I'm working on a general Quickstart guide that covers the setup and preparations before a Wabbajack list can be installed.

 Whenever I'm fed up with Kyne's Peace and SKYRIM BELONGS TO THE NORDS, I hide in Boston for a bit.
 My Fallout 4 list is still in an early WIP stage but I am planning to release it as a Wabbajack installer eventually.